Pussy (Latto song): Background and release

-In March 2022, Latto released her second album 777.
+In March 2022, Latto released her second album, 777.
 She announced the upcoming release of "Pussy" on July 13, through Twitter, revealing that the song would be released two days later, on Friday.
-Shortly after Latto announced "Pussy", Latto defended herself in response to tweets claiming she was taking advantage of the overturning of Roe v.
+Shortly afterward, she defended herself in response to tweets claiming she was taking advantage of the overturning of Roe v.
 Wade to further her career.
-TMZ sarcastically commented that, "apparently, a rapper speaking on social... issues is... a wild concept for some people".
+TMZ sarcastically commented that "apparently, a rapper speaking on social... issues is... a wild concept for some people".
 A portion of the song's proceeds are to be donated to Planned Parenthood, an organization which seeks to uphold abortion rights.

 Cover art

-The cover artwork for "Pussy" shows hot, pink lava spewing from a vagina, which forms the song title in a stylized typeface, behind the White House building.
-It was designed by Katie McIntyre who said that the "cover is all about the rise of the collective feminine against opposing forces".
+The cover artwork for "Pussy" shows hot, pink lava spewing from a vagina, which forms the song title in a stylized typeface, behind the White House.
+The image was designed by Katie McIntyre, who said that the "cover is all about the rise of the collective feminine against opposing forces".

 Composition

 "Pussy" samples the 1968 song "Girls Can't Do What the Guys Do" by R&B singer Betty Wright, who died in 2020.

 "Pussy" has been described as a "protest song", a "female-empowering anthem", "defiant", and a "diss track".
 In the song, Latto derides misogynists.
 In its first verse, she questions men who "try to police" abortion around the world.
 She also speaks about double standards that women face when embracing their sexuality.